pliashkou/RedisCacheBundle/README.md

-This bundle is the wrapper for Symfony and is able to work as http-cache
+This bundle is the wrapper for Symfony and is able to work as http cache or as service.

 ### Usage